-During the 2014 field season we conducted a baseline survey of Northcoast seabird colonies in cooperation with partners from CU Santa Cruz and the US Fish and Wildlife Service.
-We have counted False Klamath, Green, White, Flatiron and several smaller colonies from the 2014 photos.
-Counting for 2014 for Castle Rock has begun.
-We completed the analyses of 2010 and 2012 archived aerial photographs of Castle Rock National Wildlife Refuge.In one of the two years, counting required more technician time than we had budgeted.
-In a series of email and phone exchanges in September and October, Golightly, Barton, and Capitolo (UC Santa Cruz) developed changes to the counting protocol to ensure that counts or estimates will be available for all years for incorporation into the trend analysis.
-These are now being formalized in a document that will be included in our next reporting period.
+During the 2014 field season we conducted a baseline survey of North Coast seabird colonies in cooperation with partners from CU Santa Cruz and the US Fish and Wildlife Service.
+In 2014 we counted False Klamath, Green, White, Flatiron and several smaller colonies from the 2014 photos.
+Counting for the entire extent of Castle Rock in 2014 is 40% complete.
+We completed the analyses of archived aerial photographs of Castle Rock National Wildlife Refuge for all years except 1996-1999.
+We changed to the counting protocol to ensure that counts or estimates will be available for all years for incorporation into the trend analysis (we established a counting area on the eastern end of the island that can be consistently counted in every year to provide appropriate data for trend analyses; two exceptions were that the 1996 photos were not clear enough for accurate counting and the 2014 count is of both the eastern counting area and the entire extent of the island.